Signs and Symptoms of Thyroid Problems

 -

-TSH reaches the thyroid gland - After the pituitary gland tells our thyroid gland how much triiodothyronine and thyroxine to produce, enzymes in our liver, brain, and kidney tissue start to transform the inactive thyroxine into the active triiodothyronine through a process called deiodination (enzymatic conversion).
-According to an educational source from the Society for Endocrinology, "The thyroid gland produces just 20% of the high active T3, but it produces 80% of the prohormone T4."
-Our bodies require both triiodothyronine and thyroxine to regulate our metabolism which entails how fast we process food, how fast our heartbeats, our body temperature, and much more.
+TSH reaches the thyroid gland - Following the pituitary gland's instruction to the thyroid, enzymes in liver, brain, and kidney tissue begin converting inactive thyroxine into active triiodothyronine through deiodination (enzymatic conversion).
+As per the Society for Endocrinology, "The thyroid gland produces just 20% of the high active T3, but it produces 80% of the prohormone T4."
+Both triiodothyronine and thyroxine are essential for regulating metabolism , affecting how quickly we process food, heart rate, body temperature, and more.

 -